Hyppää sisältöön

 In order to achieve a tactical allocation, the Pension Fund uses so-called passive investment methods such as equity index funds.
 Equity index funds offer the Pension Fund a liquid and cost-efficient means of participating in different equity markets.
 They facilitate the smooth change in allocation between the different market areas within the stock portfolio.
 The purpose of index funds is to acquire market-specific emphasis, not to focus on individual companies.

-The asset manager that administers the Pension Fund’s equity index funds complies with a broad set of responsibility criteria.
-All of the index funds use responsibility screening; no investments are made in companies that violate international norms concerning human rights, labour law, corruption and the environment.
-Additionally, investments are not made in companies that are involved in coal mining operations or coal burning.
-Any affiliation with the manufacturing of key components for controversial weapons will also lead to a company being excluded.
-Furthermore, all index funds actively use the right to vote in annual general meetings worldwide.
+The asset manager that administers the Pension Fund’s equity index funds complies with a broad set of sustainability criteria.
+All index funds use norms-based screening.
+No investments are made in companies that violate international norms concerning human rights, labour law, corruption, and the environment.
+In addition, investments are not made in companies that produce tobacco, alcohol, cannabis, weapons, or that offer gambling or adult entertainment activities.
+Investments are also not made in companies extracting fossil fuels (coal, oil, and natural gas) or in oil sands.
+Companies with large fossil fuel reserves are also excluded.
+All index funds have a defined climate objective.
+In addition, all index funds actively exercise their voting rights at annual general meetings and engage in active dialogue with the investment object companies.